Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

+To describe our invariants, consider the subgroup $D$ of $\GL_2$ consisting of diagonal and anti-diagonal matrices.
+Then the homogeneous dihedral invariants are the invariants of binary forms under the action of the group $D \cap \SL_2 (K)$ that are moreover homogeneous as a function in the defining coefficients of these forms.
+Alternatively, they are those $D \cap \SL_2 (K)$-invariant polynomials in the defining coefficients for which the action by the diagonal subgroup of $\GL_2$ is described by a character.
+All invariants for $D \cap \SL_2 (K)$ (hence in particular the invariants for $D$ itself) can be expressed as a rational function in the homogeneous dihedral invariants.

-Before defining the arithmetic dihedral invariants and proving the main theorem, we need a result relating the existence of a general descent with that of a hyperelliptic descent, which is given in Section~\ref{sec:hypdesc}.
-Building on results by Mestre~\cite{mestre} and Huggins~\cite{huggins}, we shall show in Theorem~\ref{thm:MainTh1} that these questions are equivalent except when the genus of $\Xm$ is odd and its reduced automorphism group is tamely cyclic of odd order, in which case it turns out that a descent always exists by Theorem~\ref{thm:MainTh4}.
+Before defining the homogeneous dihedral invariants and proving the main theorem, we need a result relating the existence of a general descent with that of a hyperelliptic descent.
+This theme is explored in Section~\ref{sec:hypdesc}.
+Building on results by Mestre~\cite{mestre} and Huggins~\cite{huggins}, we shall show in Theorem~\ref{thm:MainTh1} that these two variants of the descent problems are in fact equivalent, except possibly when the genus $g$ of $\Xm$ is odd and its reduced automorphism group is tamely cyclic of odd order.
+In this latter case, Theorem~\ref{thm:MainTh4} shows that a descent always exists.
 Furthermore, we completely classify the counterexamples to this equivalence in this remaining case in Theorem~\ref{thm:MainTh5}.

-Even more surprisingly, regardless of genus or automorphism group, the existence of a hyperelliptic descent of $\Xm$ can be characterized arithmetically.
-In order to formulate this precisely, consider the quotient $B = \Xm / G$.
-It has a canonical descent $B_0$ to $k$, and it is well-known (see for example the discussion in~\cite[Section 2.9]{debdou}) that $\Xm$ descends if $B_0$ has a rational point over the field of moduli.
-In Theorem~\ref{thm:MainTh2}, we show that in fact the existence of such a rational point is equivalent with the existence of a \emph{hyperelliptic} descent of $\Xm$.
+Even more surprising is that the existence of a hyperelliptic descent of $\Xm$ turns out to allow an arithmetic characterization.
+To formulate this result, consider the quotient $B = \Xm / G$ of $\Xm$ by its full automorphism group.
+The curve $B$ has a canonical descent $B_0$ to $k$, and it is well-known (see for example \cite[Cor.2.3]{debes-emsalem}) that the presence of a point of $B_0$ over the field of moduli is a \emph{sufficient} condition for \emph{some} descent of $\Xm$ to exist.
+In Theorem~\ref{thm:MainTh2}, we show that in fact the existence of such a rational point is \emph{equivalent} with the existence of a \emph{hyperelliptic} descent of $\Xm$.
 In particular, we see that $\Xm$ always admits a hyperelliptic equation over a degree $2$ extension of $k$.

+These results simplify matters from a theoretical point of view.
+The more general obstruction criterion in~\cite[Sec.4]{debes-emsalem} describes the descent obstruction in terms of the triviality of one of \emph{infinitely} many element of $H^2$-cohomology groups.
+For hyperelliptic curves, the descent obstruction turns out to be equivalent to the triviality of a single twist (namely $B_0$) of $\PP^1_k$.
+Alternatively, this amounts to the triviality of a \emph{single} element of an $H^1$-cohomology group.
+It is this pleasant surprise that makes the theory of Galois descent for hyperelliptic curves both conceptually simple and effectively computable.